postmanlabs/observability-ir/README.md

 ## Contents

-This repo contains protobuf definitions and generator scripts for go and python.
+This repo contains protobuf definitions and generator scripts for Go.

 We check the generated code into source control so we can use native language tooling without having to worry about invoking the protoc compiler.